longturn/freeciv21/docs/Manuals/Advanced/docker.rst

   sudo apt install git

 Next, we decide where we want to create our server directory.
-Here, we're just putting it in the home directory:
+Here, we are just putting it in the home directory:

 .. code-block:: sh